ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_greentea.md

 ## Greentea testing applications

 Greentea is the automated testing tool for Arm Mbed OS development.
 It's a test runner that automates the process of flashing development boards, starting tests, and accumulating test results into test reports.
-Developers use it for local development as well as for automation in a Continuous Integration environment.
+Developers use it for local development as well as for automation in a continuous integration environment.

 Greentea tests run on embedded devices, but Greentea also supports 'host tests'.
 These are Python scripts that run on a computer and can communicate back to the embedded device.
 You can for example verify that a value was actually written to the cloud when the device said it did so.